 Temperature is how hot or cold something is as measured on a definite scale.
-CBIBS buoys measure air temperature in degrees Celsius and also convert this measurement into degrees Fahrenheit.
+CBIBS buoys measure air temperature in degrees Celsius and convert this measurement into degrees Fahrenheit.
 Technically, heat is an indicator of the kinetic energy, or energy of motion, of the gasses that make up the air.
 As gas molecules move more quickly, air temperature increases.
-CBIBS buoys report air temperature as a 10-minute average.
+CBIBS buoys report air temperature as a six-minute average.

 Current direction is the direction on a compass toward which water is moving.
 For example, a current direction reading of 90° indicates that the current is running toward the east.
-This is reported as an hourly average.
+This is reported as an six-minute average.
 Current direction is affected by tides, wind, and the shape of the water body.